AhmedAtef283/AhmedAtef283/README.md

 # 💫 About Me:
-Hi 👋, I'm Ahmed Atef, Student at Faculty of Engineering majoring in Computers and Systems
+Hi 👋, I'm Ahmed Atef, Student at Faculty of Engineering majoring in Computers and Systems @ Zagazig University

 ## 🌐 Socials: